Federal Hockey League – Constitution and By-Laws

 4. If a team has used all their eligible claims and makes an uneven trade in the first two Play Periods creating an open roster position, they will be granted an extra claim in order to fill their roster.

-H. Through unlimited Free Agency, all players released will be Free Agents.Up to the point
+H. Through unlimited Free Agency, all players released will become “new” Free Agents eligible for claim.

 A. Only draft picks from the next FHL draft are tradable.
 CLARIFICATION – with the completion of the Supplemental Draft, all draft picks for the current draft and picks 1-6 for the following year become eligible for trade.

 B. Until the number of draft rounds is determined annually, only draft picks 1 through 6 may be traded.

 C. There is NO trade until reported to league officials by all coaches involved, and is then not “official” until announced to the entire league.